hira-ayub/MechaCar_Statistical_Analysis/README.md

 ## Technical Analysis on Suspension Coils

 The summary statistics was collected on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
-The summary statistics dataframe showed the following:
+The summary statistics data frame showed the following:

 ![Total_Summary](Resources/Total_Summary.PNG)